These are courses that are taught regularly or periodically at Penn State Altoona. Ask the department chair about specific, future course offerings.

 Applying psychological knowledge to develop and maintain effective personal adjustment and well-being and positive social relations.

-PSYCH 256 (GS): Introduction to Cognitive Psychology (3)
+PSYCH 256: (GS) Introduction to Cognitive Psychology (3 credits)

-Introduction to study of such higher mental processes as thinking and reasoning, imagery, concept formation, problem-solving, and skilled performance.
+Introduction to study of such higher mental processes as thinking and reasoning, imagery, concept formation, problem solving, and skilled performance.

-PSYCH 260 (BB H 203): Neurological Bases of Human Behavior (3)
+PSYCH 260 (BB H 203) Neurological Bases of Human Behavior (3 credits)

 An introduction to biopsychology, emphasizing the structure and function of the human brain.

-PSYCH 261 (GS): Introduction to Psychology of Learning (3)
+PSYCH 261: (GS) Introduction to Psychology of Learning (3 credits)

 A general survey of the learning area, including animal and human experiments, with the applicability of learning principles being discussed.

-PSYCH 269: Evolutionary Psychology (3)
+PSYCH 269: Evolutionary Psychology (3 credits)

 Survey of evolutionary perspectives in current psychological research.

-PSYCH 270: Introduction to Abnormal Psychology (3)
+PSYCH 270: Introduction to Abnormal Psychology (3 credits)

 Overview of assessment, causes, and treatments of psychological disorders.

-PSYCH 295: Field Experience in Psychology (3)
+PSYCH 295: Field Experience in Psychology (3 credits)

 Introduction to methods of psychological research, with special attention to hypothesis formation and testing, threats to validity, and data presentation.

-PSYCH 415: Topics in Developmental Psychology (3)
+PSYCH 415: Topics in Developmental Psychology (3 credits)

 Various topics offered.

-PSYCH 416 (HD FS 445): Development Throughout Adulthood (3)
+PSYCH 416: (HD FS 445) Development Throughout Adulthood (3 credits)

 Processes of development and change of behavior from early adulthood through old age, emphasizing theory, method, and empirical research.

-PSYCH 420: Advanced Social Psychology (3)
+PSYCH 420: Advanced Social Psychology (3 credits)

 In depth study of selected research areas in human social behavior.

-PSYCH 438: Personality Theory (3)
+PSYCH 438: Personality Theory (3 credits)

 Personality theories and their application to social and personality development and personality dynamics.